bvgastel/xmas/src/xmd/xmd/readme.md

-STEFAN  16/02   Clear sheet when open file starts (xmd) // opgelost STEFAN  16/02   status bar is now just "ready" but is for VT progress + info STEFAN  16/02   double click switch gives also 2 single click events which select and deselect STEFAN  16/02   shortcuts
+STEFAN  16/02   Clear sheet when open file starts (xmd) // opgelost STEFAN  16/02   status bar is now just "ready" but is for VT progress + info STEFAN  16/02   double click switch gives also 2 single click events which select and deselect STEFAN  16/02   shortcuts // opgelost
-STEFAN  16/02   focus optimization , for default enter and escape key handling STEFAN  16/02   zoom fit must fit into window not 1on1 scale STEFAN  16/02   zoom under cursor instead of left/top STEFAN  16/02   cancel of expression dialog must reset input //opgelost
+STEFAN  16/02   focus optimization , for default enter and escape key handling // opgelost (was voor dialogs) STEFAN  16/02   zoom fit must fit into window not 1on1 scale STEFAN  16/02   zoom under cursor instead of left/top STEFAN  16/02   cancel of expression dialog must reset input //opgelost